-Whether stated explicitly or implied, the theme that binds much of the pandemic malign influence currently targeting western nations is that democracy, both as a system of government and a set of values, is incapable of dealing with the COVID-19 outbreak, notes Haroro J. Ingram, senior research fellow with the Program on Extremism at George Washington University and a member of the RESOLVE Network’s Research Advisory Council.
+Whether stated explicitly or implied, the theme that binds much of the pandemic malign influence currently targeting western nations is that democracy, both as a system of government and a set of values, is incapable of dealing with the COVID-19 outbreak, notes Haroro J. Ingram, a senior research fellow with the Program on Extremism at George Washington University and a member of the RESOLVE Network’s Research Advisory Council.

 But decades of fluctuating support for the U.S. government’s national and foreign policy information sector will take time to overcome.
 It is little wonder, then, that the policy paper, Persuade or Perish identified inadequate efforts to retain institutional knowledge and limited mechanisms for strategic and communicative coordination as crucial gaps in the current U.S. posture, he writes in Pandemic Propaganda and the Global Democracy Crisis, an exceptionally insightful, must-read article for War On The Rocks: